 - A list of popular conversations with file attachments.
 This is very good for finding threads with certain content.
-For example cross filtering to videos in content type above.
+For example, cross-filtering to videos in the content type above.

 - Total file views by community and dynamic user org hierarchy.

 - Unique file viewers by user org hierarchy.

 Your all in one place to monitor hashtags (topics) and analyze their effectiveness in driving engagement.
 We report on topics at a Thread level.
 This means that the thread initiator gets credit for any topics used in their thread.

 - The total unique number of topics used in your report period.